 I saw this with my own eyes.

-About a year ago, and old friend in New Jersey died.
+About a year ago, an old friend in New Jersey died.
 Scott called me to let me know.
 We took the opportunity to visit some.
-It’s been 26 years since we had dinner at Windows On the World.
+It’s been twenty-six years since we had dinner at Windows On the World.
 I’m retired, living in Florida and enjoying the adventures of my kids, my dogs and my grandkids.
 Scott now lives in Colorado.
-Every Monday morning, he takes a private jet (NetJets) to Newark and then a helicopter to Manhattan where has a condo.
+Every Monday morning, he takes a private jet (NetJets) to Newark and then a helicopter into Manhattan where has a condo.
 His wife grew up in Colorado, and they are raising their kids there.
 The kids are teenagers now.
 Every Friday afternoon he flies home to his family.
 He tries to get there in time for supper.
 Frank is divorced and splits his time between NYC and London.

 When I found that old newspaper, I smiled and remembered that hard fought match so many years ago.
 I thought back on every soccer and softball game my kids ever played.
 I smiled at their victories and remembered their losses.
-I saw it all.

 That old newspaper reminded me just how good life has been to me.
 I saw it all.